-- Icing sugar or chocolate coating for decoration
+- powdered sugar, or chocolate coating, for decorating

-- Preheat the oven to 350°F/175°C top and bottom heat.
-Grease a small cake tin with a diameter of about 20 cm and dust with a little flour.
-Cream the softened butter with the sugar for a few minutes.
-Stir in the eggs one by one.
+- Preheat the oven to 350°F/175°C. Grease a small pan with a diameter of about 8 in / 20 cm and dust it with a bit of flour.
+Cream the soft butter with the sugar for a few minutes.
+Add the eggs one by one.

-- Process the ripe bananas into purée with a fork or blender.
+- Process the ripe bananas into purée with a fork or a blender.
 Stir into the egg-butter cream.
-Also add the flour mixed with the baking powder and salt.
-Stir everything.
-If the dough is too firm, add some milk.
+Add the flour mixed with the baking powder and salt.
+Mix everything together.
+If the dough is too firm, use some additional milk.

-- Fill the dough into the form, smooth it down and bake for about 45 minutes.
-Make a test with sticks.
-Turn out the cake and decorate with icing sugar, couverture or similar as desired.
+- Pour the batter into the pan, smooth it out and bake for about 45 minutes.
+Test with a chopstick.
+Turn out the cake and decorate it with powdered sugar, chocolate coating, or similar.

-For the alternatives, either add an additional 80 g of roasted, chopped nuts to the dough, or 50 g of chocolate chips or spices such as cinnamon and vanilla.
+- For the alternatives, add 80 g of roasted, chopped nuts to the dough or 50 g of chocolate chips or spices such as cinnamon and vanilla.

 A healthier alternative would be my vegan banana cake without egg, butter and sugar.
 If you like the shape of this cake, I have another recommendation for you: The classic German bundt cake.
 However, the banana cake also succeeds in a small loaf pan.
 And from experience, it's an absolute kid favorite!